khatriayush123-cloud/supply-chain-prompt-library/03-logistics-transport/P06-route-disruption-plan.md

+**Final Prompt Text:**
+> "Act as a Logistics Coordinator.
+A shipment is delayed due to [Insert Disruption Event, e.g., weather, breakdown].
+Draft a brief internal update for the sales team detailing: 1) The impacted route, 2) The estimated delay time, and 3) The alternative routing plan being executed.
+Keep it under 100 words."

-**Intended Workflow:** Logistics - Crisis Communication.
-**Problem Solved:** Stops the sales team from panicking by providing them with immediate, clear, and actionable disruption updates.
+**Intended Workflow:** Logistics - Crisis Communication. **Problem Solved:** Stops the sales team from panicking by providing them with immediate, clear, and actionable disruption updates.

 #### 🔄 Iteration Log